ng-girls/todo-list-tutorial/workshop-todo-list/a-new-component/README.md

 It created a new folder called `src/app/input-button-unit`.
 There are three files there \(or four if you're not using inline-template\):

-* `input-button-unit.component.css` - this is where the style that's specific to the component will be placed.
+* `input-button-unit.component.scss` - this is where the style that's specific to the component will be placed.
 * `input-button-unit.component.spec.ts` - this is a file for testing the component.
 We will not deal with it in this tutorial.
 * `input-button-unit.component.ts` - this is the component file where we will define its logic.
 * `input-button-unit.component.html` - this is the HTML template file, if you're not using inline-template.